 With the Puma Project, we are the only Brazilian company to produce three types of fiber: short and long (some of which converted into fluff) through an excellent logistical relationship between forest, industrial units, and port.

-We have an area of 542 thousand hectares of which 294 thousand hectares consist of preserved indigenous forest cover and a further 248 thousand put over to pine and eucalyptus plantations as well as being the pioneer in adopting forestry management techniques in a mosaic format — a system that blends pine and eucalyptus plantations with preserved indigenous forest.
+We have an area of 542 thousand hectares of which 294 thousand hectares consist of preserved native forest cover and a further 248 thousand put over to pine and eucalyptus plantations as well as being the pioneer in adopting forestry management techniques in a mosaic format — a system that blends pine and eucalyptus plantations with preserved native forest.

 In 1998, we were the first in the pulp and paper sector in the southern hemisphere to obtain, FSC® (C001941) – Forest Stewardship Council® certification, attesting to management that conserves natural resources, provides fair labor conditions, and fosters good relations with the community.